AlphaHydrae/ansible-multipass/README.md

 # Ansible multipass

-And ansible role that Sets facts to support multi-platform roles.
+An ansible role that sets facts to support multi-platform roles.

 The following facts will be set when you include this role: